That3Percent/tree-buf/README.md

 # What's Tree-Buf?

-Tree-Buf is an efficient data oriented serialization system built for real-world data sets and applications.
+Tree-Buf is a data-oriented, data-driven serializer built for real-world data.

-It's key features are:
- * Compact representation
- * Very fast encode and decode
- * Flexible schemas
+ * Better than GZip compression, faster than other uncompressed formats
- * Self-describing
+ * Self-describing files that can be read with no schema
+ * Flexible format supports Rust style enums and more

 ## Benchmarks